The Books of Magic: Ride a Black Horse, Chapter 2: In a Flash of Light

 The sword.
 It was right there, lodged firmly in the stone fist of Dilvish, the very statue they were trying to save.
 Abby dashed toward it, determination etched on her face, and tugged at the stubborn blade.

 “Black!”
-Tim cried out in anguish, his voice a mix of desperation and sorrow.
+Tim cried out in anguish.

 The bald man’s gaze shifted back to Tim and Abby.
 His expression twisted into a sinister smile, one that chilled them to the core.
 “Now, what shall I do with you two?” he mused aloud.